This BLOG On Things To Avoid When Repairing Your Credit To Qualify For Mortgage Was UPDATED And PUBLISHED On February 19th, 2020

 Other things to avoid when repairing your credit is to close a credit card account.

-- Having open credit card accounts is another factor that derives your overall credit scores.
+- Having open credit card accounts is another factor that derives overall credit scores

-- 15% of your overall credit score is derived by the length of your credit history and by closing an old credit card account will shorten your credit history and hurt your credit scores.
+- 15% of overall credit score is derived by the length of credit history

-- The more credit card accounts you have with low balances, the higher your credit score will be.
+The more credit card accounts consumers have with low balances, the higher the credit score will be,